The Beauty of Horror: Overview

-The Beauty of Horror is a horror-themed adult coloring book series created by Life of Agony bassist Alan Robert and published by IDW Publishing. and distributed by Penguin Random House.
 Volume one of the series was released in September 2016 and Nerdist called it "The World's Creepiest Adult Coloring Book".
 There are currently six books in the series with titles including The Beauty of Horror 2: Ghouliana's Creepatorium, The Beauty of Horror 3: Haunted Playgrounds, The Beauty of Horror 4: Creature Feature, The Beauty of Horror: Ghosts of Christmas, The Beauty of Horror: Tricks And Treats, and The Beauty of Horror: Haunt This Journal.

-The Beauty of Horror 5: Haunt of Fame coloring book was announced on February 10, 2021.
+The Beauty of Horror 5: Haunt of Fame coloring book was released on 10, 2021.
 "It's like a twisted wax museum filled with all of my favorite pop culture stars," said Beauty of Horror creator Alan Robert.
 "Similar to how Ghouliana took on horror icons in the last book, this time she tackles rock royalty, sports heroes, and famous faces from TV and film.
 It's a bizarre mashup that's equally horrific as it is hilarious.
 I really can't wait to see what coloring fans do with these freaky designs!"
+The Beauty of Horror 6: Famous Monsterpieces Coloring Book was released in 2023.

+In September of 2024 Robert released a coloring book based on the movie Beetlejuice.

+The most recent installment The Beauty of Horror 7: Backwards Records was released in early 2025, this book featured 80 pages of horror-infused parodies of iconic album covers.

+In 2025 Robert announced that he would be releasing a special edition book based off The Conjuring Universe.
+It is scheduled for a March 26, 2026 release date.

+Reception

 In 2018, a claymation video based on the Christmas edition went viral with over 7 million views.